michaelgruenstaeudl/annonex2embl/README.md

 ## TO DO
 * In the title line of each output record, the mol_type "; DNA;" must be automatically replaced with "; genomic DNA;".
 * Implement a test that checks if any sequence name is duplicated.
 This occurs at times and needs to throw an error at the beginning of the software execution.
+* Implement a test that checks if any sequence name does not have a corresponding entry in the metadata file.
+This occurs at times and needs to throw an error at the beginning of the software execution.

 <!--
 ## TESTING